First published March 8th 2020. Last updated April 27th.

 - Microsoft Teams — Communication and collaboration platform that’s part of Office 365.

-They are all simply ways to have a video conference with screen sharing capabilities.
+These tools all allow video conferences with screen sharing capabilities.

 - The teacher can start the conference and share the access link with the students.